Site Quality: Google's major ranking signal explained

 How reviews can boost or ruin your rankings (and why it's your call)

-Yet again, we are reminded that these days, SEO has to do with so many things outside of the so-called SEO factors we're used to, we might soon need another word for it.
+Yet again, we are reminded that these days, SEO has to do with so many things outside of the so-called local search ranking factors we're used to, we might soon need another word for it.
 This time, Google is telling us that a site's reputation (aka the public opinion about it), contributes the site's overall quality — or lack thereof.

 So what is reputation based on?
 Experience of real users, as well as the opinion of people who are experts in the topic of the website.
 What's more, it's not just the website's or product's reputation that matters; Google also asks raters to research and take into account the reputation of the company, organization, or entity that the website represents.

 Reputation can be a decisive factor in evaluating a site's quality.
 For example, an otherwise medium page, a positive reputation can be a reason for using the high rating, while a negative reputation can result in a low rating.

 So where is the reputation information coming from?
 Google encourages raters to look for forum posts, reviews, discussions, references, recommendations by experts, news articles, and other credible information about the website.

 Interestingly, it's not just the guidelines that tell us reputation matters for Google.
 A couple of years ago, negative reputation could actually help some not-so-reputable online merchants rank well in organic results.
 Supposedly, that was happening due to the fact that the negative reviews could include do-follow links; since Google considered many of the sites reviews were posted on authoritative, it gave those links substantial weight.
 But when stories like this one hit The New York Times, things weren't funny anymore.